worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 #### CesiumJS is now published alongside two smaller packages (this repo was updated to 1.102.0) (23.02.2023)
 <br>

-# NEW FEATURES (last updated 07.03.2023)
+# NEW FEATURES (last updated 18.03.2023)
 #### NEW!
+[Cesium for Unity 3D](https://cesium.com/platform/cesium-for-unity/) Unleash your creativity with the power of Unity 3D

+#### NEW!
+[Unreal Engine 5 Guide](https://github.com/mikeroyal/Unreal-Engine-Guide) - There is an awesome compendium available on Github that describes everything about UE5 in detail.

+#### NEW!
 [Webcontainers](https://webcontainers.io/tutorial/1-build-your-first-webcontainer-app) - NodeJS in browser

 #### NEW!
 [WASM](https://developer.mozilla.org/en-US/docs/WebAssembly)  - Write C/C++/Rust for browser

 #### NEW!
-[Unreal Engine 5 Guide](https://github.com/mikeroyal/Unreal-Engine-Guide) - There is an awesome compendium available on Github that describes everything about UE5 in detail.

-#### NEW!
 [GunJS Starterkit with Quickstart and Artificial Intelligence Pair Programming](https://github.com/worldpeaceenginelabs/GUNJS-STARTERKIT-QUICKSTART-ARTIFICIAL-INTELLIGENCE-PAIR-CODING) - Everything you need to know to develop dapps for METAVERSE-DAO

-#### NEW!
-[DAPP Blueprints](https://github.com/worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/blob/master/dapps.md) - Helpful templates to inspire you
+#### NEW! [dApp Blueprints](https://github.com/worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/blob/master/dapps.md) - Helpful templates to inspire you
 <br>

 # PITCH